zvada/gracc/docs/dev-docs/backups.md

 Restore Operation
 -----------------

-The restore operation uses the `unarchive` tool distributed with the GRACC Archiver agent.
+The restore operation uses the `graccunarchiver` tool distributed with the GRACC Archiver agent.
 The workflow of a restore is:

 1. Copy the backup file from the backup location.
-2. Run the `unarchive` tool from the GRACC Archiver on the compressed .tar.gz file, with command line arguments for the RabbitMQ parameters.
+2. Run the `graccunarchiver` tool from the GRACC Archiver on the compressed .tar.gz file, with command line arguments for the RabbitMQ parameters.